 What people say about Remotely Inclined

 “Remotely Inclined is a thoughtful, witty, and insightful blessing in your inbox” - Emily Lonetto, Head of Growth at Voiceflow

-“Stefan has a special ability to distill key points from multiple resources and unify them into one digestible post.” - Melissa Kargiannakis, founder of AI company Skritswap
+“Stefan has a special ability to distill key points from multiple resources and unify them into one digestible post.” - Melissa Kargiannakis, founder of remote-first AI company Skritswap

 “Loving this newsletter” - Erin Bury, co-founder and CEO of legal tech startup Willful

 “Stefan was writing about remote work before it was cool!
-His newsletter is thoughtful, actionable, and full of great tips.” - Juliana Casale, President at marketing consultancy Quick Wins Department
+His newsletter is thoughtful, actionable, and full of great tips.” - Juliana Casale, President at remote marketing consultancy Quick Wins Department

 “Finally some salient reads on the topic of distributed teams and remote working!
 As an organizational designer/psychologist and someone's who's been working remotely for close to a decade, I'm hard pressed to find better content on these topics.” - Mila Vukojevic, Change Management Expert and VP Strategic Partnerships at 1000ml.io